AI0702/Among-Us-clone/README.md

 # Among Us (clone)
-An unofficial clone of the popular multiplayer game 'Among Us', developed in Python using various supported libraries.
+An unofficial clone of the popular multiplayer game 'Among Us', recreated in Python using various supported libraries.
 Support for upto 5 (or more?) players via LAN.
 Assets ripped from the from the game.

 ## Requirements
 * python 3.X